andrey-andreev/Calendar/README.md

 express
 mongodb
 ```
-This is not the last version of the server site, it's still in the process of debugging.
+This is not the last version of the server, it's still in the process of debugging.

 ### Client documentation